mongodb-labs/full-stack-fastapi-mongodb/{{cookiecutter.project_slug}}/README.md

 $ code .
 ```

-Modify or add SQLAlchemy models in `./backend/app/app/models/`, Pydantic schemas in `./backend/app/app/schemas/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
+Modify or add beanie models in `./backend/app/app/models/` (make sure to include them in `MODELS` within `.backend/app/app/models/__init__.py`), Pydantic schemas in `./backend/app/app/schemas/`, API endpoints in `./backend/app/app/api/`, CRUD (Create, Read, Update, Delete) utils in `./backend/app/app/crud/`.
 The easiest might be to copy the ones for Items (models, endpoints, and CRUD utils) and update them to your needs.

 Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.